 Following the 2015 Paris Agreement, there’s been a surge in the number of solar farms being built as governments all over the world strive to reach their national clean energy targets and contribute to reducing global carbon emissions by 2020.

-For a long time, the USA has led the pack in terms of big solar farms but, today India and China are dominating this space with multiple large-scale solar projects being commissioned and built within months.
+For a long time, the USA has led the pack in terms of big solar farms, but today India and China are dominating this space with multiple large-scale solar projects being commissioned and built within months.
+Australia’s even getting in on the action, switching on its first solar farm and battery project in far north Queensland.

 While the crown of the largest solar farm will continue to pass on, we’ve tracked down the five biggest solar farms in the world as they stand today.